polqf/letswingle-web/docs/north-star.md

 A luxury travel agency director lands on the site from a Google search, a LinkedIn post, or a sales email.
 Within 30 seconds, they understand that Wingle offers two products for agencies:

-1. **Wingle Pass for Agencies** — A curated premium airport services platform that goes far beyond standard lounge access.
+1. **Wingle Pro** — A curated premium airport services platform that goes far beyond standard lounge access.
 They see the three service tiers:
-   - **Basic**: Curated access to 700+ lounges worldwide, quality-filtered by Wingle so agencies can trust that every lounge offered meets a high bar.
+   - **Lounges + Fast Track**: Curated access to 700+ lounges worldwide, quality-filtered by Wingle's in-house intelligence so agencies can trust that every option meets a high standard.
-   - **Meet & Assist**: Personal escort from aircraft door through security and passport control to the VIP lounge — the kind of VIP experience their high-end clients expect.
+   - **Meet & Assist**: End-to-end passenger guidance from aircraft door through security and passport control to the VIP lounge — the kind of VIP experience their high-end clients expect.
-   - **VVIP**: Private terminal, private check-in, private security, car to the aircraft stairs — zero contact with other passengers.
+   - **VVIP**: Private terminal, private check-in, private security, car to the aircraft stairs — a fully private experience.

-   They see that Wingle positions itself as the agency's "one-stop shop" for everything premium at the airport, that bookings are ingested seamlessly from their existing emails and PDFs, and that pricing for Meet & Assist and VVIP is confirmed per request.
+   They see that Wingle positions itself as the agency's one-stop partner for everything premium at the airport, that the service adapts to each agency's workflow, and that pricing is customized per route and airport.

-2. **Wingle Atlas** — A tool that transforms their static PDF itineraries into rich, interactive digital trip experiences their travelers actually enjoy using.
+2. **Wingle Atlas** — A tool that transforms their static PDF itineraries into rich, interactive digital trip experiences their travelers actually enjoy using, while building a shared knowledge base across the agency.

 They see that these are separate products that work independently, but that agencies using both get an integrated experience.
 They click through to a product page, see a clear value proposition with concrete examples, and fill out a contact or demo request form.
 The sales team receives a qualified lead with context.

 ### For Enterprise Partners

-A product manager at a travel company or airline lands on the White Label page.
-They understand that Wingle's travel services infrastructure — the same one powering the B2C app used by thousands — can be embedded under their brand.
-They see the scope of services available, understand the integration model at a high level, and request a conversation.
+A product manager at a travel company or airline reaches out through the Wingle Pro contact form.
+During the sales conversation, they learn that Wingle's infrastructure can adapt to their workflow — whether through API integration, email-based booking, or even a branded landing page under their identity.
+The public site communicates the breadth of Wingle Pro's capabilities; the specific integration approach is tailored during the partnership discussion.

 ### For Press and Investors